-Prior to utilizing HUD's EIV system, the PHA will adopt and implement EIV security procedures required by HUD.
+Prior to utilizing HUD's EIV system, the PHA will adopt and implement EIV security procedures in accordance with HUD requirements.

 Criminal Records

 The PHA may only disclose the criminal conviction records which the PHA receives from a law enforcement agency to officers or employees of the PHA, or to authorized representatives of the PHA who have a job-related need to have access to the information [24 CFR 5.903(e)].